AvolitesLtd/TitanManual/docs/cues/cue-timing.md

 ---

--   You can also set independent times for the **IPCGBES** attribute groups, and for each individual attribute, *(see
+-   You can also set independent times for the <strong>IPCGBES</strong> attribute groups, and for each individual attribute, *(see
     [Setting Attribute Fade Times for a Cue](#setting-attribute-fade-times-for-a-cue) for details of this)*.